sodabubblewine/sodabubblewine.github.io/README.md

 11. A (i,m)-counterclockwise (CCW) turn is m pushes of a bury (i+m) of m pops.

-12. Indiscernibility with respect to a predicate with left shape (i+1) and right shape m is i (existential croppings of bury 2s) of m (existential croppings of pops) of the conjunction of each biconditional whose left part is the drop of one of the up to i+m (i,m)-CCW turns with the nip of the same.
+12. Indiscernibility with respect to a predicate with left shape (i+1) and right shape m is i (existential croppings of bury 2s) of m (existential croppings of pops) of the conjunction of each biconditional of the drop of one of the up to i+m (i,m)-CCW turns with the nip of the same.

 ## 2025 0810 1739